wojtulab/sqlserver-hack/README.md

 + scan network for SQLservices;
 + variables moved to external file;
 + recovery access script saved to txt and bat formats;
++ management studio with system account (login to sql without pass);